Published May 2017

 Onto my next issue:

-Which is unfortunately a twofold challenge:
+Unfortunately, access is a twofold challenge.

 So, fixed line and largest cell company are linked to the state.